oracle/graal/compiler/src/org.graalvm.bisect/src/org/graalvm/bisect/doc-files/ProfBisect.md

 in their hot methods.
 Run `mx profbisect` without arguments to display its usage.

 ```
-The argument 'proftoolOutput1' is required.
+The argument 'proftool_output_1' is required.
-Usage: mx profbisect [--hot-min-limit value] [--hot-max-limit value] [--hot-percentile value] proftoolOutput1 optimizationLog1 proftoolOutput2 optimizationLog2
+Usage: mx profbisect [--hot-min-limit value] [--hot-max-limit value] [--hot-percentile value] proftool_output_1 optimization_log_1 proftool_output_2 optimization_log_2

-Compares performed optimizations in hot methods of two experiments.
+Compares the optimization log of hot compilation units of two experiments.

 Options:
-  --hot-min-limit      the minimum number of methods to mark as hot
+  --hot-min-limit      the minimum number of compilation units to mark as hot
-  --hot-max-limit      the maximum number of methods to mark as hot
+  --hot-max-limit      the maximum number of compilation units to mark as hot
-  --hot-percentile     the percentile of the execution period that is spent executing hot methods
+  --hot-percentile     the percentile of the execution period that is spent executing hot compilation units~~~~
 ```

 Use the tool to diff our toy experiments: